- 1½ tsp black peppercorn

 - 50ml vegetable oil

-- 2 red pepper, deseeded and roughly chopped
+- 2 red peppers, deseeded and roughly chopped

 - 400g can chopped tomato